On pluricanonical locally conformally almost K\"ahler metrics: Introduction

 Moreover, it was proved in~\cite{angella2023notecompatibilityspecialhermitian} that a compact complex manifold equipped with a Vaisman metric $g$ does not admit a balanced metric (i.e. $d\omega^{n-1}=0$, where $\omega$ is the non-degenerate $2$-form induced by the metric) unless the metric $g$ is K\"ahler.
 A similar conclusion holds for pluricanonical LCAK metrics.
+This is in analogy with Vaisman’s theorem~\cite{Vais}, which establishes the mutual exclusivity of LCK not globally K\"ahler metrics and Kähler metrics on the same complex manifold (see also~\cite{MR4824944}).

-\begin{thm*} (Theorem~\ref{main-thm-1}) Let $(M,F,\theta)$ be a compact manifold of real dimension $2n$ with an LCS structure of the first kind which is not globally conformally symplectic.
+\begin{thm*} (Theorem~\ref{main-thm-1}) Let $(M,F,\theta)$ be a compact manifold of real dimension $2n$ with an LCS structure of the first kind.
 Let $J$ be an adapted almost complex structure for $(F, \theta)$.
-Then, there is no non-degenerate $2$-form $\omega$ compatible with $J$ such that $d\omega^{n-1}=0.$ In particular, there is no symplectic form $\omega$ compatible with $J$. \end{thm*}
+Then, there is no non-degenerate $2$-form $\omega$ compatible with $J$ such that $d\omega^{n-1}=0.$ In particular, there is no symplectic form $\omega$ compatible with $J$. \end{thm*} We also observe that when the metric is pluricanonical LCAK, the associated fundamental $2$-form is an eigenform of the Hodge Laplacian.
+Additionally, in~\cite{MR3397500} it was shown that an LCK metric on a unimodular solvable Lie algebra is Vaisman if and only if $g([T,JT],JT)=0,$ where $T=\theta^\sharp.$ We extend that result to pluricanonical LCAK metrics on compact manifolds.

+\begin{thm*} (Theorem~\ref{compchars-plurican}) Let $(M, g, J, F, \theta)$ be a compact manifold of dimension $2n$ with an LCAK structure that is not almost K\"ahler (i.e. $\theta$ is not identically zero).
+The following statements are equivalent: